DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Presentation Notes

-# Slide 0: Introduction
+# Slide 0: Introduction (10-12s)

+- A honor to have you at our presentation.
+My name is _____.
+And we will walk you through the highlights of our design.
-- We are developing a home energy monitor as a part of this design course.
+- You may have known this, but to reiterate: in our design course we are developing a home energy monitor.

-# Slide 1: Analog (1)
+# Slide 1: Analog (1) (50-60s)
-- Designed the signal processing circuit in a way that the maximum gain was achieved in order to increase the voltage levels we could capture with the micro controller.
+- We designed the signal processing circuit in such a way that we maximized the gain of our captured signals.
-- More representative over the 5V reference.
+- We found the opportunity to optimize this in order to increase the voltage levels captured by the microcontroller.
+So that the ADC conversion of the signal will be more representative over the 5V reference.
-- The maximum range of input voltages (VOH and VOL) the LM324 OpAmps may tolerate before saturation is 0.7V <--> 3.3V.
+- The maximum range of input voltages of our LM324 OpAmps before saturation is (VOH and VOL) 0.7V <--> 3.3V.
-- Before: Peak to peak between 1.3V <--> 2.9V.
+- First implementation: The maximum peak to peak of the signal is between 1.3V <--> 2.9V.
 We believe we could optimise this.
-- After: Reached much closer to the range of the op amp as input to the ADC.
-The peak to peak range is now 0.9V <--> 3.3V
+- Optimized: Reached much closer to the range of the op amp as input to the ADC.
+The maximum peak to peak of the signal is now 0.9V <--> 3.3V

 # Slide 1: Analog (2)